appactions/appactions/publish/README.md

 ## Creating drivers

-The `register` function’s config has 3 fields: `role`, `selectors`, and `interactions`.

-`role` is the only mandatory field, defining what role does this component responsible for.

-`selectors` is an object that represents a key/function map of methods.
-These methods are pure functions, and their goal is to return values from a given component instance.
-For example, a `Table` pattern can have a selector called `getRowData` that returns data from a given row.
-These functions must be pure because the test runner will retry them on failure.

-`interations` is the same as the `selectors` object, but these methods simulate user interactions on a given component instance.
-Because an interaction is a function with a side effect most of the time, these functions are not retried, but it's possible to mark certain parts as "pure", so certain subtasks can be prone to failure.

-## Creating testables

-The `createTestable` functions’s config has 5 (double check) fields:
+Drivers are defined by the `createDriver` function.
+It expects a React component (function or string), and a config object, that has 4 keys:

-- `role` (mandatory)
+- `pattern` (mandatory)
+- `getName`
 - `isLoading`
-- `getName`
-- `interactions`
-- `selectors`
+- `actions`

-`role` is the same as in the driver, a string that defines what pattern does this testable implements.
+`pattern` is the only mandatory field, defining what UX pattern this driver is responsible for.

+`getName` is a function that returns a string that is a "good name" for a given component.
+For example, if it's a button, this string can be the label.
+Instead of referencing an element by a technical attribute, like its CSS selector or test-id, names let us use something meaningful for users.
+This decreases the maintenance cost because only UX changes will require updates in the test code.

 `isLoading` is a function that gets the components instance as an argument.
 It returns a boolean value, defining whether is that instance is in a loading state or not.
 When an instance is selected for interaction or assertion, but it's in a loading state, the test runner can handle this case gracefully and give extra time for that component to catch up.
 This is an effective way to handle occasional hiccups in the backend: sometimes a 3rd party service can be slower than usual, but instead of setting the default timeout value to a greater number (making the overall performance slower), we can help the test runner to recognize this unusual case, and allow it to wait.

-`getName` is a function that returns a string that is a "good name" for a given component.
-For example, if it's a button, this string can be the label.
-Instead of referencing an element by a technical attribute, like its CSS selector or test-id, names let us use something meaningful for users.
-This decreases the maintenance cost because only UX changes will require updates in the test code.

-`interactions`

-TODO
+`actions` TODO

-`selectors`
+### Creating actions

 TODO